Baron-von-Riedesel/Jemm/Readme.txt

  þ Some DOS programs will not work if EMS is enabled without a page frame.

  þ Some DOS programs will crash if too much VCPI memory is offered.
-Jemm's default is 128MB, it can be decreased with option MAX=xxx.
+Jemm's default is 128MB, it can be changed with option MAX=xxx.
 Popular programs that may cause troubles are programs that use Borland's 16-bit DPMI host DPMI16BI.OVL (usually coupled with RTM.EXE).
-Setting Jemm  option MAX=32M should help.
-As for DPMI16BI.OVL, is may also help to enter "set DPMIMEM=MAXMEM 16383" at the cmdline.
+Setting Jemm option MAX=32752K ( that's 32MB minus 16kB) should help.
+As for DPMI16BI.OVL, it may also help to enter "set DPMIMEM=MAXMEM 16383" at the cmdline.

  þ The JEMM ;-) DOS Extender (used for "Strike Commander" and "Privateer") requires the NOVME option to be set.
 This requirement is a strong sign